devblin/voice/README.md

 ##### Commands (Speech)

-* Start - To move in center
+* Start - To move at start position.

 * Left - To move left.